dakami/dochro/README.md

    given cloud scale resources) and we can give people something more than Cloud9
 6. Why not give people Cloud9 too?
+7. Something like "docker build --build-arg GIT=https://github.com/dakami/autoclave" doclave ."
+   would be pretty cool -- effectively, declare what you want to work on, get a fully configured dev environment.
+8. Oh, there's lots to do to clean things up after build.
+Basically "workspace2" needs a bunch of polish to actually launch content_shell correctly, chrome, etc.  Should we build both debug and release?
-7. Parallelize Eclipse CDT indexer, possibly with omp4j.
+9. Parallelize Eclipse CDT indexer, possibly with omp4j.
 It *seems* like PDOM can be parallelized.
 Alternatively, replace the backing store with an actual database, possibly a graph database.
 GPU backed databases are fairly absurd, and it'd be good to demonstrate that.
 Neo4J and Alenka